frictionlessdata/data-quality-cli/README.md

   "remotes": ["origin"],
   "branch": "master",

-  #name and path to custom generator (this name should be used when executing the generate command)
+  # name and path to custom generator (this name should be used when executing the generate command)
   "generator": {"my_generator_name": "my_module.MyGenerator" },

+  # whether or not to include timeliness as a dimension of quality assessment
+  "assess_timeliness": false,

+  # timeliness options:
+  "timeliness": {

+    # columns from source_file that should be checked for period detection
+    "timeliness_strategy": ["column1", "column2"],

+    # whether Data Quality CLI should detect period or expect it to be provided
+    "extract_period": false,

+    # maximum percent of sources with empty period allowed
+    "max_empty_relevance_period": 10,

+    # when date is ambiguous, which order should be preffered
+    "date_order": "DMY",

+    # how long after the period_id range is the data still considered timely (in months)
+    "timeliness_period": 1
+  }
   # options for GoodTables ("http://goodtables.readthedocs.org/en/latest/")
   "goodtables": {